Spitz naevus is a rare type of mole. It is not cancer.

 Staying safe in the sun

 Our advice to everyone, children and adults, is to cover up and stay in the shade.
-If you must go into the sun, wear a high factor sunscreen.
+If you must go into the sun, wear a high factor sunscreen - such as SPF 30.
 And make sure you put enough on, as most of us don’t wear enough sunscreen to give the full protection claimed by the manufacturers.

 For an adult, you need about 7 teaspoonfuls to cover yourself completely.
 Obviously this is only a rough guide.
 If you're in the sun for a few hours each day, you should be getting through a regular sized bottle every couple of weeks.